 Additional Course offerings in Education Policy & Leadership Specialization

-- EDPS 732 History of Curriculum Theory and Development
+- TLPL 761: History of Curriculum Theory and Development

-- EDPS 788 Cost AnalysesEDPS 837 Race, Class & Social Justice: A Seminar in Curriculum Theory & Development
+- TLPL 862: Race, Class, and Social Justice: A Seminar in Curriculum Theory and Development

 Applicants are encouraged to contact the Hobson’s online application’s helpdesk for any technical issues.